allpix-squared/allpix-squared/doc/usermanual/05_models/02_carrier_mobility.md

 \end{aligned}
 ```

 as taken from equations 6 and 7.
-The following parameters are used:
+The following parameters in use are taken from tables 1 and 2 in the reference publication:

 ```math
 \begin{aligned}